jslefche/sem_book/docs/06-Multigroup_models.md

 ## Signif. codes:  0 '***' 0.001 '**' 0.01 '*' 0.05 '.'
 0.1 ' ' 1
 ```

-We find that the models are still significantly different, implying that the path between $x -> y$ should not be constrained, and that it should be left to vary among groups.
+...we find that the models are still significantly different, implying that the path between $x -> y$ should not be constrained, and that it should be left to vary among groups.

 We can repeat this exercise with the second path, $y -> z$: